 The other part is the peripheral nervous system.
 It consists of thousands of nerves that connect the spinal cord to muscles and sensory receptors.
 The peripheral nervous system is responsible for reflexes, which help the body avoid serious injury.
 It's also responsible for the fight or flight response that helps protect you when you feel stress or danger.

 Here is a peripheral nerve.
 Each one of the nerve bundles, or fascicles, contains hundreds of individual nerve.

 Here's an individual neuron, with its dendrites, axon, and cell body.
 The dendrites are tree-like structures.
 Their job is to receive signals from other neurons and from special sensory cells that tell us about our surroundings.

+The cell body is the headquarters of the neuron.
+It contains the cell's DNA.
+The axon transmits signals away from the cell body to other neurons.
 Many neurons are insulated like pieces of electrical wire.
-This insulation protects them and also allows their signals to move faster along the axon.
-Without this insulation, signals from the brain might never reach the outlying muscle groups in the limbs.
+The insulation protects them and allows their signals to move faster along the axon.
+Without it, signals from the brain might never reach muscle groups in the limbs.

-Review Date 5/3/2015
+Review Date 9/7/2021

 Updated by: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.